ahlstromcj/seq66/README.md

         *   Revisited the recmutex implementation.
         *   Weird error where ALSA not found!
 We now avoid a crash, but qseq66 currently exits with only console messages.
-    *   Version 0.99.2:
-        *   Issue #103.
-Some improvements to pattern loop-count.
-        *   Pull request #106.
-User phuel added checkmarks for active buss and channel in grid-slot menu.
-        *   Fixed background sequence not displaying when running with linear-gradient brush.
-        *   Fixes to brushes and making the linear gradient (notes and triggers) a default run-time option.
-See the 'palette' file.
-        *   Other minor fixes and documentation updates, including the manual, as per issue #104.
-    *   Version 0.99.1:
-        *   Issue #44.
-Revisited to fix related additional issues.
-Can now toggle a pattern's song record in perfnames.
-Record button:
-            Ctrl disables snap, Shift enables record at playback start.
-            Still minor issues.
-        *   Issue #93.
-Revisited to fix related open pattern-editor issues.
-        *   Issue #100.
-Partly mitigated.
-Added a custom ringbuffer for MIDI message objects to replace JACK's ringbuffer.
-Adapted work from the ttymidi.c module.
-Also added configuration to calculate the sample offset.
-        *   Various fixes:
-            *   Fixed partial breakage of pattern-merge function.
-            *   Fixed odd breakage of ALSA playback in release mode.
-            *   Fixed Stop button when another Master has started playback.
-            *   Shift-click on Stop button rewinds JACK transport when running as JACK Slave.
-            *   Display of some JACK server settings in Edit / Preferences.
-            *   Fixed handling of Ctrl vs non-Ctrl zoom keys in perfroll.
-            *   The pernames panel now matches the layout of a grid button better.
-Other cosmetic changes.
-            *   Event-dump now prompts for a text-file name.
-        *   Added linear-gradient compile-time option (seq_features.h) for displaying notes and triggers.
-Enabled by default, edit to disable.
-            Does not seem to add noticeable overhead.
-    *   Version 0.99.0:
-        *   Issue #44.
-Record live sequence changes functionality beefed up to handle recording without snapping.
-        *   Issue #54.
-Updated the ax_have_qt_min.m4 file to detect
-            qmake-qt5, etc.
-        *   Issue #78 revisited.
-Pattern-box sizes would become 0 and the progress boxes disappear.
-Now the 'usr' show option is boolean ("pattern-boxes-shown", default = true), and the sizes are kept within reasonable limits.
-Also added a "--locale" option so that the user can, for example, set the Seq66 global locale to "en_US.UTF-8".
-        *   Issue #82 allows buttons and fields to expand better.
-            Fixed for main window and the song & pattern editors only.
-        *   Issue #89 fixed.
-The MIDI control display not quite reflecting the status of each pattern, especially during queuing.
-        *   Issue #90 improvements.
-Save was not always enabled.
-Surely some issues remain.
-Also, in some cases there is no way to "unmodify".
-        *   Issue #93 fixed.
-The window of a deleted pattern now closes.
-        *   Issue #94.
-Long song in song editor could not be scrolled to the right.
-Added more padding and a button to expand the grid when when desired.
-For the pattern editor, the workaround is to increase the "length" in the pattern editor.
-        *   Issue #97.
-Investigate/resolve differences from Seq24.
-            *   Pattern editor fixes.
-            *   Added paste box when pasting notes, an oversight from the Seq24 reboot.
-            *   Added Ctrl-Left/Right to move the progress bar in the pattern editor.
-(Left/Right scrolls the piano roll.)
-        *   Issue #98.
-Feature requests (metronome and background recording).
-            *   Added an initial metronome facility and 'rc' configuration.
-            *   Metronome count-in added.
-            *   Background automatic recording added.
-        *   Various fixes:
-            *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
-            *   Improved the handling of the MIDI 'ctrl' file and control states upon a restart.
-            *   Tightened up pattern arming/disarming processing.
-            *   Implemented left/right arrow keys to move the selected trigger in the song editor.
-Ctrl moves multiple triggers.
-Moving a trigger past END moves END.
-            *   Fixed error in painting tempo events in triggers (perfroll).
-            *   Improved keystroke movement of "L"/"R" markers in song and pattern editor time bars.
-            *   The global time signature is now applied to new patterns.
-            *   Added a try-catch to showing the locale.
-            *   Ctrl-Z removes all mouse-painted notes at once (like Seq24).
-                Single-note removal is macroed out.
-            *   Error in parsing "--option sets=RxC" fixed.
-            *   Improved the handling of grid font sizes re window size.
-            *   Fixed the response to incoming MIDI Continue.
-            *   PPQN != 192 : handle snapping when adding notes; bugs in
-                perfroll and perftime.
-            *   Implement clear-events and double-length grid modes.

     See the "NEWS" file for changes in earlier versions.